google-research/football/README.md

 # Google Research Football

-This repository contains a RL environment based on open-source game Gameplay Football.
-It was created by Google Brain team for research purposes.
+This repository contains an RL environment based on open-source game Gameplay Football.
+It was created by the Google Brain team for research purposes.

 This is not an official Google product.

-We'd like to thank Bastiaan Konings Schuiling, who authored and opensourced the original version of this game.
+We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced the original version of this game.

 For more information, please look at our [paper (github)](https://github.com/google-research/football/blob/master/paper.pdf).
 Mailing list: https://groups.google.com/forum/#!forum/google-research-football